BinaryMoon/browser-shots/readme.md

 ## Gutenberg

-As of 1.7, there is a Gutenblock for embedded your screenshots.
+As of 1.7, there is a Gutenblock for embedding your screenshots.

 ## Gutenberg Devs